hubleto/help/book/content/pages/en/apps/contacts/delete-contact.md

-# How to delete a Contact
+# How to Delete a Contact

 Managing your contacts effectively includes the ability to remove outdated or unnecessary records.
 Below are two methods for deleting a contact:

-- Quick Deletion – Delete a contact directly from the list.
+- **Quick Deletion** – Delete a contact directly from the list.
-- Deletion via Edit Form – Remove a contact while editing its details.
+- **Deletion via Edit Form** – Remove a contact while editing its details.

 ## Delete Contact

-Use this method for quick removal of a contact from the list.
+Use this method for quick removal of a contact from the list:

 {% include 'components/step-by-step.twig' with {'steps': {
   '1': {
     'title': 'Find the Contact',
-    'description': 'Locate the contact in the list.', 'example': markdown('![Contact-delete](' ~ bookRootUrl ~ '/book/content/assets/images/contacts/contacts-click-on-record.png)'),
+    'description': 'Locate the contact you wish to delete from the contact list.', 'example': markdown('![Contact-delete](' ~ bookRootUrl ~ '/book/content/assets/images/contacts/contacts-click-on-record.png)'), },
-  },

   '2': {
     'title': 'Click Delete Icon',
-    'description': 'Click the **Delete icon** `🗑️` next to the contact.', 'example': markdown('![Contact-delete](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/delete-can.png)'),
+    'description': 'Once you have located the contact, click on the **Delete icon** (`🗑️`) next to the contact’s name.
+This will initiate the deletion process.', 'example': markdown('![Contact-delete](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/delete-can.png)'), },
-  },

   '3': {
     'title': 'Confirm Deletion',
-    'description': 'Confirm the deletion to permanently remove the contact.', 'example': markdown('![Contact-delete](' ~ bookRootUrl ~ '/book/content/assets/images/contacts/delete/contacts-confirm-delete.png)'), }
+    'description': 'A confirmation prompt will appear.
+Click `Confirm` to permanently remove the contact from the system.
+This action cannot be undone.', 'example': markdown('![Contact-delete](' ~ bookRootUrl ~ '/book/content/assets/images/contacts/delete/contacts-confirm-delete.png)'), }